zilishen/documentation/content/nginx-one/how-to/nginx-configs/add-file.md

 ## Overview

 This guide explains how to add files in the F5 NGINX One Console.
-While you can manage files in the CLI, the NGINX One Console supports editing in a UI that resembles an Integrated Development Environment (IDE), with recommendsations.
+While you can manage files in the CLI, the NGINX One Console supports editing in a UI that resembles an Integrated Development Environment (IDE), with recommendations.

 ## Before you start